About the programme

-- The re-introduction of The Tilley Awards, which celebrate problem oriented projects that have achieved measurable success in resolving issues faced by the police, partners and/or the community
+- The re-introduction of The Tilley Awards, which celebrate problem oriented projects that have achieved measurable success in resolving issues faced by the police, partners and/or the community.
+The finalists from the Tilley Awards present their entry at the National Problem Solving Conference, organised by the programme.

 For more information on the programme, get in touch using the details below.